FlutterFlow/flutterflow-documentation/docs/resources/widgets/pages/page-elements.md

 Material Design allows you to add an interactive element to the SnackBar notification, allowing users to respond directly from the snack message.

-Here’s how they work:
+### Add Action Property

-**Action Button:** Typically, a SnackBar can include a single action button.
+Typically, a SnackBar can include a single action button.
 This button is used to offer users an immediate option to interact with the snack message.

 Common uses include undoing an action that the snack message refers to (like undoing a deletion), retrying a failed task (like reconnecting to a network), or any other quick recovery or response tasks.

-**Customization:** The action within a SnackBar is customizable.
+- **Customization:** The action within a SnackBar is customizable.
 You can define the button's label, appearance, and the function it executes when pressed.
 This allows the SnackBar to not only inform users but also engage them in meaningful ways to enhance the user experience.

-**Timeouts and Visibility:** The presence of an action can affect the duration the SnackBar is displayed.
+- **Timeouts and Visibility:** The presence of an action can affect the duration the SnackBar is displayed.
 By default, a SnackBar may auto-dismiss after a few seconds, but if an action button is present, users might need more time to read the message and respond, thus you might consider adjusting the display duration accordingly.